eugenelepekhin/Fusion/Source/Docs/LanguageDoc.md

 In the output it will be replaced with ASCII representation of all the characters between the quotas.
 At the end it will be a 0 byte to indicate the end of the string.

+### Macro substitution

-Now let see some more complex example:
+Now let's look at some more complex example:

 ```
 macro ThreeAndFive { 3 5 }